Azure/aks-baseline-automation/docs/app-azurevote-helmruncmd.md

 ## Aks Run Command

-The [Aks Run Command allows](https://docs.microsoft.com/en-us/azure/aks/command-invoke) you to remotely invoke commands in an AKS cluster through the AKS API.
+The [AKS Run Command](https://docs.microsoft.com/azure/aks/command-invoke) allows you to remotely invoke commands in an AKS cluster through the AKS API.
 This can greatly assist with access to a private cluster when the client is not on the cluster private network while still retaining and enforcing full RBAC controls and a private API server.

 ## Key Steps in the Action Workflow